gradiuscypher/discord_gradiusbot/README.md

 * /inventory should have a filter argument to only show specific items
 * script for filling the DB with test data and multiple test items
 * should figure out what this is useful for: https://discordpy.readthedocs.io/en/master/api.html#discord.Client.add_view
+* Players houses are channels that they can set up with their own items and layouts, represented by buttons.
+Other players can visit those houses.